KankareDEV/lms-v4/README.md

 ## 🔑 Demo Credentials

-You can log in with the following test accounts:
+You can log in with the following test accounts (you can't login using teacher credentials in student portal and vice versa):

 ### 👩‍🎓 Students
 - `juliet.wang@student-nordwest-bs.de`